 =>> in a more realistic context in which tc/mc/pc >0 => assessing whether merger or independent production yields the lowest unit cost, taking all these costs into account, over the relevant range of output

-the cost of transacting is only one element of the cost of purchasing from others: A firm purchases an input if the price asked for the input, which reflects the production cost of prospective sellers, when added to the costs of transacting and transporting, comes to less than the cost of making the input in-house
+producing is expensive → A firm purchases an input ← reflects the production cost of sellers + costs of transacting and transporting < the cost of making the input in-house

-Williamson imply asset specificity as higher cost of using market governance of activities ← the linkage is weak ↓
+[1.4] Williamson → institutions of capitalism lies in tc → but only predictive content: asset specificity as higher cost of using market governance of activities ← but the linkage is weak

-##### the problem is that transaction costs and management costs are defined by the place where costs occur not by the function they serve.
+##### the problem is that tc and mc are defined by the place where costs occur not by the function they serve.
 What Demsetz argue is that there could be mc in market and tc in organization, where the production costs have been neglected but existed in both cases.

-The further problem is that It is difficult to provide a clear distinction among transaction, management, and production costs, and then discuss the relevance:
+further problem → a clear distinction among transaction, management, and production costs, → the relevance:

 a) a tax on transactions → certainly transaction costs in market

 b) a person phones another and directs him to purchase specific assets by a certain time if less than a stipulated price → might be from an owner/manager to employee in the purchasing department or from a customer/investor to brokerage house

 => sometimes hard to know whether we are dealing with a transaction or management cost until we already know whether we are discussing a firm or a market

 → thus hard to predict how changed circumstances affect economic organization

 =>> inherent difficulty → same organizing activities often both exchange and management (I have mentioned above)